psganduri/wdio-cucumber/README.md

 ?
 Do you want WebdriverIO to autogenerate some test files?
 (Y/n) n ?
 Which reporter do you want to use? - Use Space to select multiple - select spec and allure - Hit enter ?
 Do you want to add a service to your test setup?
 (Press <space> to select, <a> to toggle all, <i> to invert selection) - >(*) chromedriver
 ?
-What is the base url? "http://automationpractice.com/"
+What is the base url?
+Hit Enter

 ----------------------------------------------------------------------------------------
 In wdio.conf.js